palei/tronner/README.md

     def spam():
         command.center_message("You're being spammed by tronner")

-The `spam` function will be executed every 10 seconds after round start.
+The `spam` function is executed every 10 seconds after round start, and the timer resets after every occurance of trigger (`NEW ROUND` in this case).

 ## Command functions
     :::python
     from tronner import command
-    @app.event('PLAYER_LEFT')
+    @app.event('PLAYER_LEFT <name>')
     def goodbye(name):
-        command.say("Good bye, %s" % name)
+        command.say("%s has left the building." % name)

 ## Custom command function
-By default, the `command` function simply prints to stdout.
-If you're not using `SPAWN_SCRIPT` to run your script you may need a different way of interacting with the server console.
+The commmands in the `command`-module write to standard output by default.
+If you're not using `SPAWN_SCRIPT`, or piping your script output to the server manually, you may need a different way of interacting with the server.

-The following example demonstrates how you can override the function.
+The following example demonstrates how one can override the function.

     :::python
     from tronner import command